BUGenerator/Model/tools/ENG_Grid/README.md

 Because ENG Grid is retiring GPU capabilities, ECE (lab) offered a shared machine for us.
 Please contact @phy25 for more information.

 Login on to Grid jump server (Don't do `qlogin`) > `ssh phy25@ece-hpc-01` > Enter password

+### Environment Update

+From ENGIT:

+- I've also updated the local Anaconda to 5.3 with python 3.6.
+It has Tensorflow-gpu 1.11 and Keras install.
+Please contact us is you have any questions.
+- Note I needed to downgrade Anaconda to 4.5.11.

 ### Note on GPU comparison